THE MERGER OF MINDS AND MACHINES

 By “presenting plausible alternative realities, science fiction stories empower us to confront not just what we think but also how we think and why we think it,” writes Eliot Peper in the Harvard Business Review.
 “They reveal how fragile the status quo is, and how malleable the future can be.”

-By merging diverse perspectives, we spark can innovative ideas and identify challenges before they arise.
+By merging diverse perspectives, we can spark innovative ideas and identify challenges before they arise.
 We can influence public perception, drive ethical considerations, and inspire collective action toward a better future.
 We can empower diverse voices, foster resilience, and build a shared vision that can guide us toward a more inclusive and just world.

 Through imaginative storytelling, we can the create the future, if our narrative is sufficiently cogent.
 That’s our goal in Darwin’s Edge.